MATH101 Supplementary Algebra 1

-There are ten marked assignments which make up your assignment mark.
+There are five marked assignments which make up your assignment mark A.

 You can check your marks by clicking on the Resources link at the top of this page.

-You have to fulfil the terms requirement in order to be allowed to sit the final exam.
+You have to fulfill the terms requirement in order to be allowed to sit the final exam.

 In this paper, to pass “terms” you need to: